sfushidahardy/grid_to_mondrian/README.md

 Next it'll tell you to enter the grid.
 The entry is line-by-line.
 For example, enter "1 1 0".
 Then enter "1 0 1".
 Finally enter "0 1 1".
 Here the 1s represent marked squares on the grid diagram, and 0s represent unmarked squares.

-If you entered a valid grid diagram, it'll take several seconds to generate a Mondrian artwork of the grid diagram.
-Otherwise it'll quit the programme.
+If you entered a valid grid diagram, it'll take several seconds to generate a Mondrian artwork of the grid diagram and then quit the programme.
+Otherwise it'll quit the programme without doing anything.
+Note that the artwork will be shown, and it'll also be saved (as image.py) in the same directory as the programme file.

 2. Shoutout to my friends